SethHartman13/Avrae-Aliases-Snippets/Aliases/crime/crime.md

 ## Changelog:
 6/16/2023 - Alias created

-6/17/2023 - Documentation and [list](https://github.com/SethHartman13/Avrae-Aliases-Snippets/blob/master/Aliases/crime/list/list.md) alias has been created.
-Check the markdown file within the folde marked with their names for additional details.
+6/17/2023 - Documentation and [list](https://github.com/SethHartman13/Avrae-Aliases-Snippets/blob/master/Aliases/crime/list/list.md) subalias has been created.
+Check the markdown file within the folder marked with their names for additional details.

+6/17/2023 - Subalias [help](https://github.com/SethHartman13/Avrae-Aliases-Snippets/blob/master/Aliases/crime/help/help.md) has been created.
+Check the markdown file within the folder marked with their names for additional details.

 ## Copyright Notice